Dodgers vs. White Sox Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Tony Gonsolin (3-1) will make his ninth start of the season.
+- Clayton Kershaw (8-4) will take to the mound for the Dodgers and make his 14th start of the season.

 |Opponent